-The Family Educational Rights and Privacy Act, or FERPA, permits the district to disclose appropriately designated "directory information" from a child's education records without written consent.
+The Family Educational Rights and Privacy Act, or FERPA, permits the district to disclose appropriately designated "directory information" from a student's education records without written consent.
 "Directory information" is information that is generally not considered harmful or an invasion of privacy if released.
-Examples include a student's photograph for publication in the school yearbook; a student's name and grade level for purposes of communicating class and teacher assignment; the name, weight, and height of an athlete for publication in a school athletic program; a list of student birthdays for generating schoolwide or classroom recognition; a student's name and photograph posted on a district-approved and -managed social media platform; and the names and grade levels of students submitted by the district to a local newspaper or other community publication to recognize the A/B honor roll for a specific grading period.
+Examples include a student's photograph for publication in the school yearbook; a student's name and grade level for purposes of communicating class and teacher assignment; the name, weight, and height of an athlete for publication in a school athletic program; a list of student birthdays for generating schoolwide or classroom recognition; a student's name and grade levels of students submitted by the district to a local newspaper or other community publication to recognize the A/B honor roll for a specific grading period.
 Directory information will be released to anyone who follows procedures for requesting it.

 However, a parent or eligible student may object to the release of a student's directory information.
 This objection must be made in writing to the principal within ten school days of your child's first day of instruction for this school year.
-[See the "Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information" included in the forms packet.]
-One for school-sponsored purposes and the second for all other requests.
-For all district publications and announcements, the district has designated the following as directory information: For the following school-sponsored purposes-student directory, yearbook, athletic programs, and all other District publications and announcements-directory information shall include student name; date of birth; honors and awards received; dates of attendance; participation in officially recognized activities and sports; and weight and height of members of athletic teams.
-If you do not object to the use of your child's information for these limited school-sponsored purposes, the school will not need to ask your permission each time the district wishes to use the information for the school-sponsored purposes listed above.
+[See the "Notice Regarding Directory

+Information and Parent's Response Regarding Release of Student Information" included in the forms packet.]

+For the following school-sponsored purposes-student directory, yearbook, athletic programs, and all other District publications and announcements-directory information shall include student name; address; telephone listing; electronic mail address; photograph; date of birth; honors and awards received; dates of attendance; participation in officially recognized activities and sports; and weight and height of members of athletic teams.
+For all other purposes, directory information shall include student name.
+If you do not object to the use of your child's information for these purposes, the school must release this information when the school receives a request from an outside entity or individual.